Virtual Account Creation

 }

 In case of network downtime or failures during VA creation, the virtual account can be re-queried with the user’s email.
-This can be fetched using the Requery with email API on the Postman collection.
+This can be fetched using the email specified during the initial VA creation.

 Headers